MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/spaghetti-and-meatballs.md

     1. In a pot on med-high heat, sear the meatballs{{< super "3" >}}.
 Place to side after searing.
 - Sauce
     1. Reduce heat to medium and add the olive oil to the pot.
     1. Add the celery, carrot, and onion.
-Stir and saute until vegetables are soft, then mix in the garlic and anchovies.
+Stir and saute until vegetables are soft, then add in the garlic, ginger, and anchovies.
 Saute until anchovies have dissolved and then add the crushed tomatoes.
     1. Add the tomatoes and bring to a simmer.
 Once brought to a simmer, add the meatballs and red pepper flakes to the sauce.
 Continue to simmer for 30 minutes {{< super "4" >}}.
     1. Add noodles and a bit of pasta water and toss over med-high heat until thoroughly combined {{< super "5" >}}.
     1. Garnish with pecorino and serve.